All pages

 Initial support was based on version 05-134 of the standard.
 MariaDB implements a subset of the 'SQL with Geometry Types' environment proposed by the OGC.
 And the SQL environment was extended with a set of geometry types.

-For spatial columns, Aria and MyISAM supports both SPATIAL and non-SPATIAL indexes.
+For spatial columns, Aria and MyISAM supports both and non-SPATIAL indexes.
 Other storage engines support non-SPATIAL indexes.

 We aim at meeting the OpenGIS requirements.
 One thing missed in previous MariaDB versions is that the functions which check spatial relations didn't consider the actual shape of an object, instead they operate only on their bounding rectangles.
 These legacy functions have been left as they are and new, properly-working functions are named with an 'ST_' prefix, in accordance with the latest OpenGIS requirements.
 Also, operations over geometry features were added.